redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

 * You can mix OOP with functional concepts by having a class contain a property that is a `Func`, so its behavior changes based on the assigned lambda, and not having to create derived types.

+## Chapter 8

+* Example of adding a method to a record in F# (but can also add to any data type, including discriminated unions):

+      type Rect =
+        { Left   : float32
+          Top    : float32
+          Width  : float32
+          Height : float32 }

+        member x.Deflate(wspace, hspace) =
+          { Left   = x.Left + wspace
+            Top    = x.Top + hspace
+            Width  = x.Width - (2.0f * wspace)
+            Height = x.Height - (2.0f * hspace) }

+    where `x` refers to the current instance.
+It may be named something else, like `this` or `self`.

+* When intending to expose methods to C#, use tuples as parameters.

+* Use `///` to write a summary of the method to be used by IntelliSense.

+* You can add members after the original type has been defined using `with`:

+      type Schedule with
+          member x.GetNextOccurrence() = ...
+          member x.OccursNextWeek = ...         // property

+  The original type can even be in another assembly.

+* One benefit of defining methods after the original type is that there can be utility functions between the type and the methods that are used by the methods.

+* You can declare a type that behaves like an interface in F# (and looks like an interface from C#):

+      type ClientTest =
+          abstract Check : Client -> bool
+          abstract Report : Client -> unit

+* You can implement this interface on the fly using object expressions:

+      let testCriminal =
+        { new ClientTest with
+              member x.Check(cl) = cl.CriminalRecord = true
+              member x.Report(cl) =
+                  printfn "'%s' has a criminal record!" cl.Name }

+* An example of using object expressions is when working with the `Dictionary` class of .NET.
+You can create a value that implements `IEqualityComparer<T>` and pass that to the `Dictionary` constructor.

+* You don't need to specify the `T` type of .NET generics and instead use `\_`.
+The F# compiler will figure out the type automatically.

+* Normally, the `use` keyword disposes the value when the function exists.
+But one can dispose of a value earlier by using `use` instead of a `let`:

+      let text =
+          use reader = new StreamReader("C:\\test.txt")
+          reader.ReadToEnd()
+      Console.Write(text)        // reader has been disposed

+* Another use of object expressions is when implementing `IDisposable` to use with the `use` keyword:

+      let changeColor(clr) =
+          let orig = Console.ForegroundColor
+          Console.ForegroundColor <- clr
+          { new IDisposable with
+                member x.Dispose() =
+                    Console.ForegroundColor <- orig }

+  When `changeColor` is called in a `use` expression, the console's color will be changed immediatelly, and the disposable part will be called when the containing function exists, restoring the console's color.